 Joe Stephens is a double board certified personal injury attorney who has recovered millions for clients in his 33 years of settling and trying serious injury and wrongful death cases.

-HOUSTON CAR ACCIDENT LAWYER
+YOUR HOUSTON AUTO ACCIDENT INJURY LAWYER

 WE ARE HERE TO HELP YOU

 At The Stephens Law Firm, we are committed to delivering personalized legal services for our accident & injury clients.
 As one of the best Houston car accident attorneys in Houston, Joe Stephens is renowned for his assertive and results driven approach.
 Unlike other injury lawyers who try to settle as quickly as possible, Joe's focus is on ensuring each Houston car accident victim is awarded the settlement amount that is deserved based on the harm & losses suffered by the victims.

 When your personal injury lawsuit demands an auto accident lawyer that will stand by your side and defend your rights, you can depend on The Stephens Law Firm.

 Joe Has Successfully Handled Hundreds of Houston Car Accident Cases

 Joe Stephens has litigated and negotiated hundreds of cases for auto injury victims in Houston, TX.
 He has the skill and legal dexterity to negotiate or litigate your auto accident case for the best results.
 He is well regarded by other injury attorneys in Texas and his colleagues at the Harris County Courthouse where he is known for his outstanding track record for injury settlements.